How to finance the purchase of a castle? Subsidies and grants

 5. Alternative financing: real estate crowdfunding and partnerships

-has.
+a.
 Real estate crowdfunding

 b.
 Public-private partnerships